joel-beck/dotfiles/README.md

     Then save the file with sudo permissions.

-13. Install the [remaining MacOS Apps](#apps-to-install-manually) that are not available via Homebrew manually.
+13. Install remaining MacOS Apps that are not available via Homebrew manually.

 14. Copy important files from hard drive backup to the new machine.
     The files should be in the same location in the file system.